pjvalent/BookLens/sql/SCHEMAS.md

 ## Updating the database schemas

+### Modify /schema files to update table definitions.
-Use goose up / down to run the up/down sections defined in the schema files
+- Use goose up / down to migrate

-Update the queries as needed for the changes
+- Name migrations xxx_migration_name.sql
+- No migrations should be in the /sql directory

+### Modify /queries files to update the queries.

-sqlc generate should then be run to generate the new internal/databases code
+- sqlc generate should then be run to generate the new internal/databases code

-Update the handlers/whatever other code needs to be updated to complete the updates

-New schemas should be versioned numerically
+- Queries should be in files pertaining to their respective tables
+- No queries should be in the /sql directory